skillrepos/k8s-dev-v2/codespace-labs.md

 k get all -n roar-helm
 ```

 9. After a minute or two, the application should be running in the cluster in the roar-helm namespace.
 If you want, you can look at the app running on your system.
-This service is setup as a type NodePort, so we need to first find the NodePort value.
+This service is setup as a type NodePort, so if we weren't running in the codespace, we could look at it on the node at the NodePort value.
+See if you can find the NodePort value.
 It will be after 8089: in the output of the following command and will have a value in the 30000's.

 ```
 k get svc -n roar-helm
 ```

-10. If you are not running on the VM, you will need to do a port-forward command first to expose the port, like the following:
+10. Do a port-forward command  to expose the port, like the following:

 ```
-k port-forward -n roar-helm svc/roar-web <nodeport-from-step-9>:8089 &
+k port-forward -n roar-helm svc/roar-web :8089 &
 ```

-11. Now you can  open up a browser session as you did before (don't forget to add "roar" at the end) and see the running application from the roar-helm namespace.
+11. You should see the pop-up as before and you can click on the open butto to get to the tab as you did before.
+As before, add "/roar" at the end) and you should be able to see the running application from the *roar-helm* namespace.

 <p align="center">
 **[END OF LAB]**